 - Wearing gloves for protection, inspect your blades for wear or damage.
-Use the Arnold Blade Removal Tool to hold the blades in place.
+Use the blade removal tool to hold the blades in place.

 - Then, using a socket, loosen the bolt securing the cutting blade to the spindle.
 Remove the blades and sharpen or replace if needed.

 - If replacing blades, assemble the new blades and blade adapters on the engine spindle and tighten the bolts to the proper torque as indicated in your operator’s manual.

-- If your blade only needs sharpening, use the Arnold Lawn Mower Blade Sharpener and Balancer Kit.
+- If your blade only needs sharpening, use the blade sharpener and balancer kit.

 Step 7: Check the mower for broken, worn or missing parts.